 All accommodation offered at the Great Hospital is sheltered.
-Pull cords alert our care team who, in an emergency, can be with you in minutes day or night.
-Our on-site caretaker is available to deal with maintenance emergencies and our Great Hospital chaplain, who also lives on site, is available to take care of your pastoral needs.
+Pull cords alert our care team who, in an emergency, can be with you in minutes day or night and our Great Hospital chaplain, who lives on site, is available to take care of your pastoral needs.

 Flats are located in various areas of the site.
 The flats within Masters and Chaplains House are in our wonderful medieval buildings.
 Eight of our flats are in St Helens House, formally the residence of Thomas Ivory a famous Norfolk architect who built the Assembly House and the Octagon Chapel.
 St Helens House has also seen service as a nursing home run by Norwich Union and was the first BUPA hospital in Norwich.
 As well as the flats, two historic rooms are preserved as the Trust Board Rooms.